-Legislature questions officials in practice (v\31\01)
+Legislature questions officials in practice (v_31_01)

-Data source V-Dem Original variable v2lgqstexp Name in dataset V_31_01 Definition Question: In practice, does the legislature routinely question executive branch officials?
-Responses: o: No - never or very rarely.
+- . , , , , , , , , , , , , , , , , , , , Data source V-Dem Original variable v2lgqstexp Name in dataset v_31_01 Definition Question: In practice, does the legislature routinely question executive branch officials?
+Responses: 0: No - never or very rarely.
 1: Yes - routinely.
-Clarification (Overtical means for example, the power of summers through which the head of state or head of Clarification: 'Question' means, for example, the power of summons through which the head of state or head of government could be forced to explain policies or testify.
+Clarification: 'Question' means, for example, the power of summons through which the head of state or head of government could be forced to explain policies or testify.
 Original scale Dichotomous, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
-Coded as 0 if the electoral regime (v2x_elecreg from V-Dem) is coded as 0, indicating the absence of regularly scheduled elections as stipulated by election law or well-established precedent.
-Indicator of 3.
-Checks on Government 3.1.
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Coded as 0 if the electoral regime (v2x_elecreg from V-Dem) is coded as 0, indicating the absence of regularly scheduled elections, as stipulated by election law or well-established precedent AND the Bjørnskov and Rode (2021) Electoral variable is also coded as 0, indicating that no elections took place.
+Indicator of Checks on Government 3.1.
 Effective parliament Aggregation IRT to construct subattribute 3.1.
 Effective parliament.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
-Coverage 160 pa 140 120 so 100 40 20 0 1980 1990 2000 2010 2020
+Coverage Numper of countries contributed by the contributed

-Executive oversight (v\31\02)
+Executive oversight (v_31_02)

-Data source V-Dem Original variable v2lgotovst Name in dataset V_31_02 Definition Question: If executive branch officials were engaged in unconstitutional, illegal or unethical activity, how likely is it that a body other than the legislature, such as a comptroller general, general prosecutor or ombudsman, would question or investigate them and issue an unfavourable decision or report?
-Responses: o: Extremely unlikely.
+Data source V-Dem Original variable v2lgotovst Name in dataset v_31_02 Question: If executive branch officials were engaged in unconstitutional, illegal or unethical activity, how likely is it that a body other than the legislature, such as a comptroller general, general prosecutor or ombudsman, would question or investigate them and issue an unfavourable decision or report?
+Definition Responses: 0: Extremely unlikely.
 1: Unlikely.
 2: Very uncertain.
 3: Likely.
 4: Certain or nearly certain.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
-Coded as 0 if the electoral regime (v2x_elecreg from V-Dem) is coded as 0, indicating the absence of regularly scheduled elections as stipulated by election law or well-established precedent.
-Indicator of 3.
-Checks on Government 3.1.
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Coded as 0 if the electoral regime (v2x_elecreg from V-Dem) is coded as 0, indicating the absence of regularly scheduled elections, as stipulated by election law or well-established precedent AND the Bjørnskov and Rode (2021) Electoral variable is also coded as 0, indicating that no elections took place.
+Indicator of Checks on Government 3.1.
 Effective parliament Aggregation IRT to construct subattribute 3.1.
 Effective parliament.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
-Coverage 160 1980 1990 2000 2010 2020
+Coverage 180 160 160 120 120 120 100 100 100 100 100 100 10 20

-Legislature investigates in practice (v\31\03)
+Legislature investigates in practice (v_31_03)